kait-al/Microbiome_SOPs/Amplicon_SOPs/trimming_counts_tables.md

 # So we went from 935 to 23 SVs (97% of SVs are 0 in more than half of the samples!)
 ```

+Although these filtering steps were all performed separately, you could compound any of these filtering steps together.
 ---

 ## Select samples (columns) by name

-Make a vector of the column names to keep for downstream analysis.
+Make a vector of the column names to *keep* for downstream analysis.
 These can be separated into comparison groups of interest.
 ```r
 # Stone-formers Pre-Op urine
 # n = 84, only 5 shown here for simplicity